SamFromDaUk/jmvc-component-search/README.md

 ## API
 ### Events emitted
-- 'search.find' (On "keyup", or on the selection of a typeahead option if typeahead is used)
+- 'search.query' (On "keyup", or on the selection of a typeahead option if typeahead is used)
-- 'search.getNeedle'

 ## Overview
 A search component which renders a text input and emits the data entered.